Pacific Access Category Resident Visa

 You must speak, read and understand English.

-If invited to apply for residence, we will test your English by talking to you about yourself, your family and your background.
+If invited to apply for the Pacific Access Category Resident Visa, we might test your English by talking to you about yourself, your family and your background.

-You will need to be able to read and answer questions in English to pass the test.
+You will need to be able to read and answer questions in English.

 Partner and dependent children

-If you include your and dependent children in your application, you must have a genuine relationship with them.
+If you include your and dependent children in your ballot registration, you must have a genuine relationship with them.

-If invited to apply for residence, you must provide evidence:
+If invited to apply for the Pacific Access Category Resident Visa, you must provide evidence:

 • of your relationship with your partner and dependent children